OWASP/www-policy/operational/chapter-handbook-existing.md

 If a leader has abandoned their chapter (left without finding a replacement leader) and no one has stepped up to take on the role, the chapter may also be tagged as inactive.

-Reporting an inactive chapter - If you think a chapter is inactive and are interested in helping out, we recommend reaching out to the chapter leader or board listed on the chapter’s wiki page as a starting point.
+Reporting an inactive chapter - If you think a chapter is inactive and are interested in helping out, we recommend reaching out to the chapter leader or board listed on the chapter's website page as a starting point.
 They may welcome you to take over the reins or let you know the status of the chapter.

 Every effort will be made to reach out to the chapter leader before a chapter is marked inactive.
 Chapter leaders will be given seven days to respond before the chapter is marked inactive.